Pervez Hoodbhoy: Early and personal life

+scientist and a very good Pakistani" and also wrote, "we have a very little talent of such eminence in the country and should not repeat what has happened throughout Muslim history when people of great talent and eminence have been hounded out or silenced because they held views which were not tolerated by those in power or by the majority of public opinion."

 Education

 Hoodbhoy attended the Karachi Grammar School in Karachi for his initial schooling.
 After graduating, at the age of 19, Hoodbhoy went to the United States to attend the Massachusetts Institute of Technology (MIT) on a scholarship.
 During his undergraduate years he worked in restaurants, various odd jobs, and as a campus janitor to support his studies.

 At MIT Hoodbhoy did a double major in Electric Engineering and Mathematics, and an MEng in Physics, with a concentration in solid-state physics in 1973.
 Immediately thereafter he joined Islamabad University (later called Quaid-e-Azam University) as a junior lecturer in October 1973 where he taught physics for two years but was also heavily involved in left-wing political work.
 After two years of teaching and activism he returned to MIT to work on various problems of nuclear structure theory under the supervision of Prof. John W. Negele.
 He was awarded a doctorate in nuclear physics in 1978 with a thesis titled, "Time Dependent Correlations in Nuclear Dynamics".